GomezMig03/MotivationalAPI/README.md

+> [!IMPORTANT] Github pages deprecation notice
+> The Github pages API we previously used will now be deprecated and we will use jsDelivr instead, please read the documentation to know how to make the change.
+The Github pages API will remain usable for some time but eventually will be unusable.

 # What is this?

-This is a public api using github pages for the Final Higher Education Project of Multiplatform Application Development.
+This is a public api using [jsDelivr](https://www.jsdelivr.com/), at first thought as a part of the Final Higher Education Project of Multiplatform Application Development.
 It consist of a series of motivational phrases to help the people using the app, [which is an addiction manager](https://addiction-helper.vercel.app/).

 # Can I contribute?